NIVANorge/pHox/README.md

 * --debug  # to show logging messages of debug level (by default, only info level messages are shown)
 * --localdev # to run the program in a local development mode (**only for testing**)
 * --nodye  # do not inject dye during sample for not making a cuvette dirty (**only for testing**)
-* --stability # to test stability of a spectrophotometr.
+* --stability # to test stability of a spectrophotometer.
 It this option is enabled,every time we get spectrum to update the plot, this spectrum is also saved into sp_stability.log (**only for testing**)